What is Investment Bank? | Definition, Working, Pros and Cons

 There are also multiple disadvantages associated with investment banks.
 All investment banks do not serve common people or small businesses.
 Ordinary people cannot deposit or take a loan out of these banks.
 These banks only serve wealthy individuals and big businesses.

-Another problem of investment banks is that these banks do businesses with lots of capital.
-For this reason, any problem with these banks could put a severe effect on the economy.
+Another problem with investment banks is that these banks do business with lots of capital.
+For this reason, any problem with these banks could severely affect the economy.
 Many countries faced a recession when their investment bank faced bankruptcy.
-Even though investment banks generate lots of capital but these banks also take a huge amount of risk with their investment.
+Even though investment banks generate lots of capital, they also take a huge amount of risk with their investment.

 References